Keyboard shortcuts

 }

-Rejected promises carry the C error message plus a numeric code property.
+Rejected promises carry the C error message plus a numeric code property; the loader rebrands the rejection into the module’s typed error class when the callable declares throws: true (an async method like Store.compact() rejects with KvError subclasses), and into the generic WeaveFFIError otherwise.
 The settle callback releases the threadsafe function once the promise is settled, so a pending async call keeps the event loop alive until it completes.

 For functions marked cancellable: true the addon passes NULL for the C ABI’s cancel-token slot; the token is not surfaced to JS and there is no AbortSignal parameter.
 Only the C, C++, and Kotlin targets expose cancellation tokens.